SynapseTraining/basic_performance_monitoring_tutorial/Tutorials/basic_performance_monitoring/08_Grafana_Install.md

 Underneath the main display, the *Query* tab should already be selected.
 Click the button to toggle *Text Editor Mode*.
 You should now see a *SELECT* query, delete it and enter the following query instead:
 ```
-select count(host_status) from (SELECT last(result_code) as host_status FROM "monitoring"."autogen"."ping" where time > now() -8m and result_code = 0 group by url)
+select count(host_status) from (SELECT last(result_code) as host_status FROM "monitoring"."autogen"."ping"
+where time > now() -5m and result_code = 0  group by url)
 ```

 As long as you have a least one host that is up you should now get a number in the main display.
 This query is by no means perfect but for now it gets the job done.
 One problem you will have is when no hosts up it will return to *No Data* because query returns no results (a *Null* result).
 Try this now by changing the query to read `result_code = -1`, if you click out of the query the display will refresh to *No Data*.

-Before you fix the query, let's fix this problem so it shows the number zero instead of *No Data*.
+Before you save the query, let's fix this problem so it shows the number zero instead of *No Data*.
 In the right-side bar:
 * Click the Field tab
 * Under *Standard Options*, look for the *No Value* option and enter the number 0 in the box.

 As soon as you click out of the box, the display should now show 0 instead of 'No Data'.
 Reset the query back to `result_code = 0` before continuing.

+It's probably useful if the dashboard also refreshes, you can change this be selecting a value from the drop down in the far-right corner.
+As checks are only done every 5 minutes, there's not much point in setting it any less than that.

 We now need to save the dashboard
 * Click *Apply* in the top right corner to return to the main dashboard